Shaukat Ali Bhatti: Political career

-He was elected to the Provincial Assembly of Punjab from Constituency PP-107 (Hafizabad-III) as a candidate of Pakistan Muslim League (Q) (PML-Q) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of Punjab from Constituency PP-107 (Hafizabad-III) as a candidate of Pakistan Muslim League (Q) (PML-Q) in the 2002 Pakistani general election.

-He was elected to the National Assembly of Pakistan from Constituency NA-87 (Hafizabad) as a candidate of Pakistan Tehreek-e-Insaf (PTI) in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-87 (Hafizabad) as a candidate of Pakistan Tehreek-e-Insaf (PTI) in the 2018 Pakistani general election.